Laboratory of Pollen Biology

 This line of research investigates the role of endogenous plant hormones in developmental processes—particularly pollen development—as well as the intricate interactions between plants and viroid pathogens, including mechanisms of viroid elimination.
 While not a central focus, we have nonetheless contributed to several noteworthy findings in this area.

 3.1.
-Hormonal Regulation of Plant Development
+Hormonal Regulation of Pollen Development

 Our detailed study on hormonome dynamics during microgametogenesis in several Nicotiana species provided a comprehensive analysis of phytohormone profiles throughout pollen ontogenesis (Záveská Drábková et al. 2021).
 This work identified the involvement of specific hormone forms in pollen development and highlighted phylogenetic differences in hormone accumulation.
 Furthermore, we investigated the evolutionary diversification of cytokinin-specific glucosyltransferases in angiosperms, shedding light on the enigma of missing cis-zeatin O-glucosyltransferase genes in Brassicaceae (Záveská Drábková et al. 2021).